 - Blood sugar balance,

 - Deep sleep patterns, and more….”

 - Consider using GABA supplement; he suggests a particular one.

 - “Use the “Brain Tap System” that helps to restore your brain’s natural ability to balance.
 It helps to soothe your brain.
 It enhances relaxation and revitalization.
 This system provides you with a range of brain waves to achieve balance.”

 - Consider seeing a Functional Health Practitioner.

 In March 2021, I was exposed to COVID, and my immune system did its best to combat it.
 My symptoms were minimal: mild sinus headaches, tiredness/sleepiness.
 After 5-6 days, all but the sleepiness were gone.
 As time has gone by, my sleepiness has increased day by day so that I’m in bed 20 hours (off and on through the day/night).
 I finally conclude that the sleepiness is due to a type of depression, and I’m looking into natural/herbal ways to resolve this.
-In addition to herbal supplements discussed here, I also plan to try a homeopathic remedy (NatMur); see Notes on Natural Health/Healing Topics, H – I under “Homeopathy” for more.
+In addition to herbal supplements discussed here, I started taking a homeopathic remedy (NatMur) in October 2022 to help with the depression; see my article: Introduction to Homeopathy (2022 update) and Notes on Natural Health/Healing Topics, H – I under “Homeopathy” for more.

 - 5-HTP (caution: do no use in excess) (6)

 - Ashwagandha (the latter is more for bipolar rather than general depression) (5)